 (Someone at this point might say, “No, John Hanson was the first president.”
 However, he was president under the Articles of Confederation for a short period—November 5, 1781, to November 3, 1782—not under our present Constitution.
 This example shows the importance of stating your facts clearly and precisely and being able to cite their origins.)

-Therefore, an informative speech should not incorporate as its basis.
+Therefore, an informative speech should not incorporate opinion as its basis.
 This can be the tricky part of developing an informative speech, because some opinion statements sometimes sound like facts (since they are generally agreed upon by many people), but are really opinion.

 For example, in an informative speech on George Washington, you might say, “George Washington was one of the greatest presidents in the history of the United States.”
 While this statement may be agreed upon by most people, it is possible for some people to disagree and argue the opposite point of view.
 The statement “George Washington was one of the greatest presidents in the history of the United States” is not irrefutable, meaning someone could argue this claim.
 If, however, you present the opinion as an opinion from a source, that is acceptable: it is a fact that someone (hopefully someone with expertise) holds the opinion.
 You do not want your central idea, your main points, and the majority of your supporting material to be opinion or argument in an informative speech.